contao/docs/docs/manual/guides/svg.en.md

 ## The "{{file::*}}" insert tag with argument

-With CSS you can color your "inline" used SVG files.
+With CSS you can color your "inline" SVG files.
 Do you want to change the color of your SVG files without further CSS adjustments?

 The [insert-tag](/en/article-management/insert-tags/) `{{file::*}}` supports the passing of arguments.
 You can use it to define the color value, for example:

-`{{file::/mysvgfolder/mysvgicon.html5?color=#ff0000}}`
+`{{file::mysvgfolder/mysvgicon.html5?color=#ff0000}}`

 In the template file we replace the value of the property `fill` with a PHP query.
 If a passed argument is found, it is entered, otherwise it remains with the keyword `currentColor`.
 Your CSS information is overwritten with